Is there a link between careers, jobs, and mental health?

 If there was one piece of advice that you would give individuals to help themselves, what would it be?

 Start with understanding yourself.
 What do you need from work?
 What are your strengths?
 What are your interests and what gives you meaning at work?
-Once you have an idea of what you need, you will be more focussed on what steps to take to be happy and satisfied at work.
+Once you have an idea of what you need, you will be more focused on what steps to take to be happy and satisfied at work.

 What advice would you give employers about how to support and progress the careers of those in their teams?